Funder: California Health Care Foundation

 Speakers: Alice Lind, RN, MPH, Clinical Nurse Specialist, and Teresa Claycamp, LMHC, Integrated Managed Care Program Manager, Washington State Health Care Authority

-A. Lind and T. Claycamp will describe key components of the design and implementation of Washington State’s transition to fully integrated managed care, including a summary of outcomes observed to date.
+A. Lind and T. Claycamp described key components of the design and implementation of Washington State’s transition to fully integrated managed care, including a summary of outcomes observed to date.

 III.
 Regional Approaches to Integration